Bio + CV

 Miriam Schaer is a Brooklyn-based interdisciplinary artist who uses artist books, garments, photography, installation and college to explore feminine, social and spiritual issues.
 She is represented in numerous collections, including the Alan Chasanoff Book Arts Collection at the Yale Museum, the Arts of the Book Collection at Yale’s Sterling Library, the Mata & Arthur Jaffe Collection: Book as Aesthetic Object at Florida Atlantic University, the Brooklyn Museum of Art, Harvard University, and the Sallie Bingham Center for Women’s History & Culture at Duke University.

-Miriam Schaer is a 2016-17 U.S. Fulbright Scholar and will be working in the Spring 2017 with Iakob Gogebashvili Telavi State University in the Republic of Georgia, teaching artist books and conducting research into craft and textiles, specifically felt and embroidery, in relationship to artist books.
+Miriam Schaer is an interdisciplinary artist who's work includes artist books, photography, installation as well textiles, felt and embroidery, in relationship to artist books.
 Her projects, Crafting Women’s Stories: Lives in Georgian Felt and Craft Power: Enhancing Women's Rights Through Traditional Practices in the Republic of Georgia, with colleagues Clifton Meador and Melissa Potter, earned Soros Foundation funding were realized in the Republic of Georgia in 2013.

 Her work has earned a NYFA Artists Fellowship, inclusion in the Elizabeth A. Sackler Center for the Feminist Art Base at the Brooklyn Museum, representation at the Cheongju International Craft Biennale in South Korea and was an artist in residence for the Imagining the Book Biennale at the Bibliotheca Alexandrina in Alexandria, Egypt.